ObjectMatrix/jerkface/README.md

 Thrown when attempting to create a binding with a dependency that has a dependency to the original binding.
 Calling `Container.prototype.bind()` will cause `jerkface` to walk the entire dependency chain, and `CircularReferenceError` will be thrown even if the dependency is several times removed from the original binding.

 For example, `a` depends on `b`, and `b` depends on `c`.
 If either `b` or `c` depends on `a`, then a circular reference is created, and an error is thrown.

 This class is extends the builtin `Error` class.

-### Class: `MissingDependencyError`

-Thrown when `Container.prototype.resolve()` is called on a binding who's dependencies have not been fully configured.

-This class is extends the builtin `Error` class.